superblk/terve/README.md

 - MacOS (amd64, arm64)
 - Windows (amd64)

-WARNING: CI _integration_ tests are not run for arm64 builds (GitHub-hosted runners do not currently support arm64 architecture)
+WARNING: CI tests are not run for macOS arm64 builds (GitHub-hosted runners do not currently support arm64 architecture)

 ## Setup